cameronrye/atproto-mcp/README.md

 **Key Point**: Users don't interact with this server directly.
 Instead, they talk to their LLM client in natural language, and the LLM client uses this MCP server to access AT Protocol functionality.

-## 🚀 Features
+## Features

+### New in v0.1.1

+- **Batch Operations**: Perform multiple operations in a single call (follow/like/repost up to 25 items at once)
+- **Analytics & Insights**: Analyze engagement patterns, network connections, and get content strategy recommendations
+- **Content Discovery**: Find similar users, trending topics, and influential voices in your areas of interest
+- **Conversation Context**: Track conversation state across LLM interactions for better context awareness

+### Core Features

-- **🔓 Unauthenticated Mode**: Access public data without any setup - search posts and view basic profiles
+- **Unauthenticated Mode**: Access public data without any setup - view basic profiles and manage OAuth flows
-- **🔐 Optional Authentication**: Enable full functionality with app passwords or OAuth for write operations, feeds, and private data
+- **Optional Authentication**: Enable full functionality with app passwords or OAuth for write operations, feeds, and private data
 - **Complete AT Protocol Integration**: Full implementation using official `@atproto/api`
 - **MCP Server Compliance**: Built with `@modelcontextprotocol/sdk` following MCP specification
 - **Type-Safe**: Written in TypeScript with strict type checking
-- **Comprehensive Tools**: 30+ MCP tools for social networking operations
+- **Comprehensive Tools**: 57 MCP tools for social networking operations
-- **Real-time Support**: WebSocket connections for live data streams
+- **Real-time Support**: WebSocket connections for live data streams with intelligent filtering and keyword monitoring
 - **Rate Limiting**: Built-in respect for AT Protocol rate limits
 - **Extensible**: Modular architecture for easy customization

-## 🎯 Who Is This For?
+## Who Is This For?

 ### Primary Audience: LLM Clients